529 Account End of Year Planning: 5 Steps to Take

 Open An Account

 If you haven’t opened a 529 account yet, or if you’ve been meaning to open an account for another family member, now is the time.
-If you live in a state like New Mexico that allows you to deduct your contributions from your state income taxes when used to pay for qualified expenses, opening an account and making a contribution can help ease your tax burden when it comes time to file in 2024.
+If you live in a state like New Mexico that allows you to deduct your contributions from your state income taxes when used to pay for qualified expenses, opening an account and making a contribution can help ease your tax burden when it comes time to file next year.

 Remember, it’s never too early or too late to start saving for college.
 The best time is always now!
 You can open an account with The Education Plan here.